-The foundation of the best garage or home gym is the power rack or squat rack.
+The foundation of the best garage gym or home gym is the power rack or squat rack.

 Why?
-Because it’s the best option for versatile training and safe training with heavy weights.
+Because it’s the best option for versatile and safe training with heavy weights.

 We’re going to highlight products from Rogue Fitness.
 Their gear is tough, looks great, and the build quality is amazing.

 The Power Rack – The Foundation of Strength Training Equipment

 Firstly, let’s talk about the power rack or squat rack.
 This is a large, sturdy steel frame that allows you to position a loaded barbell (or other implements) in a variety of positions for strength training.

 Is a power rack strictly needed for strength training?
 In our opinion, yes.

 The foundations of strength training are the squat, bench press, overhead press, and deadlift.